adamfenji/Database-Systems/README.md

 This repository showcases my work from **CS3425: Introduction to Database Systems**, a hands-on course at **Michigan Technological University** taught by **Professor Ruihong Zhang** in Fall 2023.
 The course focused on **designing, querying, securing, and building full-stack database applications** using SQL, Java (JDBC), PHP, HTML, JavaScript, and SQLite.
 The labs progressively built up to a complete multi-tiered banking system using MySQL, PHP, and SQLite, with client-side scripting and secure database interaction.

-The class followed the textbook **_A First Course in Database Systems_ (3rd Edition) by Jeffrey D. Ullman and Jennifer Widom.
-We explored topics ranging from ER modeling and relational algebra to advanced SQL, web database integration, and database security.**
+The class followed the textbook **_A First Course in Database Systems_ (3rd Edition) by Jeffrey D. Ullman and Jennifer Widom**.
+We explored topics ranging from ER modeling and relational algebra to advanced SQL, web database integration, and database security.

 ## 🧑‍💻 Final Project